andrewhop/aws-lc-old2/docs/Coverage.md

 lcov --directory . --capture --output-file aws-lc-combined.info
 genhtml  aws-lc-combined.info
 ```
-Open the the report at build/index.html in a browser.
+Open the report at build/index.html in a browser.